compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 # Release notes

+### 4.3.6651 - April 14, 2025

+- [FIX] PowerPoint presentations without annotations are published to souvenirs as .pptx files rather than .pdf

 ### 4.3.6563 - March 31, 2025

 - PDF rendering with PDFium available for installes from Windows Store